 Ironically, the slogan that’s most memorable is the only one that even hints at the reality of Oldsmobile’s perception with American car buyers.
 “This is not your father’s Olds” used the old, fuddy-duddy perception of Oldsmobile and spun it in a positive way.
 Maybe if they’d have stuck with it for more than a year, the brand would still be alive today.

-You wonder what kind of research Cadillac executives did that led them to believe they could compete with Honda and Toyota in the small car market.
-The Cimmeron failed miserably back in the 80’s.
-Then they’re tried again in the 90’s with Caterra, “The Caddi that zigs.”
+You wonder what kind of market research Cadillac executives did that led them to believe they could compete with Honda and Toyota in the small car market.
+The Cimmaron failed miserably back in the 80’s.
+Then they tried again in the 90’s with Caterra, “The Caddi that zigs.”
 Nobody believed that!
+The idea of positioning a Cadillac that way just doesn’t make sense.

-Now they’re trying to compete against BMW, Audi and Mercedez.
 GM finally got the product right with the CTS, but it’s still a classic case of force-feeding a product into a position in the market.
-Cadillac as a sports car just does not compute with the American public.
+It can compete with Mercedes and Audi, but it’ll never be in positioned as a sports car along side of BMW.
+It just does not compute with the American public.
 It goes against everything Cadillac has ever stood for.
 The world’s biggest, most luxurious SUV is one thing, but we’ll never buy the concept of a small, sporty Cadillac.
+And branding purists would say they shouldn’t even try.

 There’s an important distinction to be made here between niche marketing and positioning.